devfleet/awesome-eve/README.md

 ---------

-## Introducing ESI
+## XML and CREST are dead, long live ESI

-If you've been under a rock you may not have noticed that CCP is launching a new API with the intentions of replacing the current XML and CREST APIs.
-Please read the devblog here: https://community.eveonline.com/news/dev-blogs/introducing-esi/
+It's official, XML and CREST are officially dead as of May 8th, 2018.
+The replacement ESI is now in full effect and has reached parity.

+#### ESI Discussion

-You can participate in CCP dev and third party dev discussion by [joining Tweetfleet on Slack](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/) and hopping into #esi
+You can participate with CCP devs and third party devs by [joining Tweetfleet on Slack](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/) and hopping into the #esi channel.
+Do be polite.

 ---------